Greyhound racing in the United States: Federal legislation

+In 2025, H.R.
+5017, the Greyhound Protection Act of 2025, was introduced in Congress to prohibit commercial greyhound racing, with 28 co-sponsors from both major parties.
+In March 2026, the House Committee on Agriculture adopted an amendment incorporating provisions of that legislation into the Farm, Food, and National Security Act of 2026 (H.R.
+7567), which would prohibit commercial greyhound racing, simulcast betting on greyhound races (including on foreign races), and related activities nationwide.
+In April 2026, the House of Representatives passed H.R.
+7567, as amended, by a 224–200 vote.

 Active tracks in West Virginia

-As of 2025, there are only two active greyhound racetracks in the United States, both located in the state of West Virginia and owned by hospitality conglomerate Delaware North.
+As of 2026, there are only two active greyhound racetracks in the United States, both located in the state of West Virginia and owned by hospitality conglomerate Delaware North.
 Wheeling Island Hotel-Casino-Racetrack has operated greyhound races in Wheeling since 1976, while Mardi Gras Casino and Resort, formerly known as Tri-State Greyhound Park, has operated in Cross Lanes since 1985.
 Attendance has been down more than 50 percent in recent years, but handle is still approximately $1 million for each day of racing.

 Delaware North has noted that they make very little profit on live greyhound racing, but turn a modest profit on simulcasting.
 In November 2022, a spokesperson for Delaware North noted that the company "would support legislation to run its casinos without greyhound racing", and that year's change in the makeup of the West Virginia Legislature could see support for it dwindle.

 Attempts have been made to ban greyhound racing by the West Virginia House of Delegates in 2017 and 2020, but these efforts were stifled by Governor and West Virginia Senate, respectively.

 In 2021, Bill 3093 was introduced to the West Virginia House of Delegates to decouple dog racing licenses from racetrack casinos, "ending the state mandate for unprofitable greyhound racing."
 If passed, the bill, with the West Virginia House Judiciary committee since March 2021, would further weaken the economic viability of greyhound racing in the state.